knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Ended the day with another OnePiece and some french.

 And probably late gym tomorrow if I may guess.
 See you then!
 Bye.

+### 2024-02-10 00:21

+Long day but just a quick one.
+I was fortunate enough to land a spot on a trip to Ostenensee (*maybe*) with a couple of other guys!
+BUT it's really ealry in the morning...
+Sooo gotta hit bed asap.

+Work was weird!
+Magnet worked, then everything worked, then motor started doing weird things... nwm, I thought I knew the solution... lunch and the spectrum is nowhere to be found!!!
+Got my dosimeter today tho!

+French... man who designed the numbering system. above 60 it's sum... above 80 it's partly multiplication WTF!
+Language sounds great tho and I love to add new phrases to our convos with Lufi (*he's probably gonna be the king of the pirates* xD).

+I did a leg day today!
+With my new belt and shorts!!!
+Ohh I love those!
+150kg squat, 140x3 easily.
+Felt alright!
+Met this guy whose name I can't come up with atm, super amazing english, great squats.
+55 year old english teacher in Geneva, absolute beast!
+Sporty, did squats with like 105/110, then went to bench 3x5 100kg pretty much close grip bench like fuck yeah!
+Gotta talk to him more!
+Also had a silent, distant moment with an gorg asian girl when we crossed paths at CERN in the evening.
+Guys were going out and I was returning for my bike.
+With the size of this thing, I'm probably not gonna see many guys more than once xD Probably should talk to everyone interesting the first chance I got.

+See you tomorrow!
+Gotta wake up so early!